BUREAU OF PUBLIC SECRETS

 4

 The greatest weakness of Chatel’s critique is precisely that he assumes from the start, without even alluding to the possibility of any debate on the subject, that there is the most extreme separation between the creator of any work of art and the political analysis that might be made of it.
 His analysis of Godard is a particularly striking example of this separation.
 Having taken for granted that Godard himself remains beyond any political judgment, Chatel never bothers to mention that Godard did not explicitly criticize “the cultural delirium in which we live” and did not deliberately intend to “confront people with their own lives.”
 Godard is treated like a natural phenomenon, a cultural artifact.
-One thinks no more about the possibility of Godard having political, philosophical or other positions than one does about investigating the ideology of a typhoon.
+One thinks no more about the possibility of Godard having political, philosophical, or other positions than one does about investigating the ideology of a typhoon.

 Such criticism fits right into the sphere of bourgeois culture — specifically within its “art criticism” sector — since it obviously participates in the “deluge of words that camouflages every single aspect of reality.”
 This criticism is one interpretation among many others of a work on which we have no hold.
 The critic assumes from the beginning that he knows better than the author himself what the author means.
 This apparent presumptuousness is in fact an extreme humility: the critic so completely accepts his separation from the artistic specialist in question that he despairs of ever being able to act on or with him (which would obviously require that he take into consideration what the artist was explicitly seeking).